 Even with certain states starting to reopen, things are still uncertain.
 Besides our health, finances are top of mind right now.
-Here’s 5 ways to manage your personal finances during a continuing uncertain time:
+Here’s 5 ways to manage your personal finances during continuing uncertain times:

 1. Conserve Cash

 The first, and most important, rule to follow in uncertain times is to conserve cash!
 You should minimize your spending as much as possible and keep as much money in the bank as possible!
 It seems like obvious advice, but sometimes a crisis can cause people to panic.
 Don’t rush to pay as many bills as possible!
 Stop and think about how long you can make your current cash last if you pay only what is absolutely essential.
 Make a list of bills that are priorities and those you can hold off on paying or negotiate down.

 This step is also key in navigating uncertain times.
 There are a few ways to go about getting your expenses in line when you need to cut back.